 This post is part of a blog series on income inequality and economic recovery.
-You can view all these posts on our poverty and inequality page.

 The effects of the current recession are concentrated among low-income workers, African Americans, Latinos, and women.
 Their prospects for economic recovery are made all the more challenging by long-term trends of high income inequality and low economic mobility.
 How policymakers respond to the economic challenges of this time will be consequential for all Californians—but especially those who struggle to make ends meet or climb the economic ladder.